davialvb/davialvb/README.md

 ### About me <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40">

-I am a Data Scientist and Software Engineer at the prestigious [UnB](https://www.unb.br/) university from Brazil.
+- :mortar_board: I'm a Software Engineer at the University of Brasília ([UnB](https://www.unb.br/))

-- 🔭 I’m currently working on [GUPY](https://www.gupy.io/)
+- :computer: I'm currently working at [GUPY](https://www.gupy.io/) as a Data Scientist.
-- 🌱 I’m currently learning NLP - Natural Language Processing
-- ⚡ I’m looking to collaborate on machine learning resources that support the Portuguese language
+- :mag: I like to work with signal processing, stochastic processes and deep learning.

 ### :hammer_and_wrench: Languages and Tools :